bhegazy/toggle-numlock-mac/README.md

 You should notice the light on the keyboard changing when you run the script and should be able to confirm that the behavior of the number keys changes as well.

-If the above script doesn't work, confirm that your keybaord is actually listed:
+If the above script doesn't work, confirm that your keyboard is actually listed:
 ```bash
 $ setleds -v
 ```

 If the name is different than "MasterKeys*", then change that in the script to be sure that it works before the next step.

-Once you the script is working as expected, you will probably want to bind the the toggling to the actual numlock key.
+Once the script is working as expected, you will probably want to bind the toggling to the actual numlock key.
 To do this, I used a tool called Spark, found here: https://www.shadowlab.org/softwares/spark.php

-Download and put in your Applications directory.
+Download and put in your /Applications directory.
 Open it and add an Applescript shortcut.
 Press the numlock key for the shortcut and put the following Applescript:

 ```
 set keyboardNameWildcard to "MasterKeys*"